Tjoppen/fmigo/README.md

 There is support for stepping both Model Exchange and Co-Simulation FMUs.
 The latter can be connected with typical weak coupling or using an algebraic constraint solver based on Claude Lacoursière's SPOOK solver.

+Note that support for this project is very limited until we receive further funding.

 What follows are some brief build and test instructions.
 There is also a section on how to set up GitLab CI.